 - Spices: rotate your spices and replace them as needed.
 We can make any meal tastier with our favorite spices.

 - Pasta: Whole wheat pasta has a shorter life, so be sure and check for expiration dates.
 I buy some pasta in bags as well as some #10 cans for extended shelf-life.
+We love to make so many dishes using pasta.
+Like rice, it is fairly inexpensive and can stretch a meal further.

 - Maple syrup: is great for French toast, waffles, pancakes or Ebelskivers by FSM

 - Ketchup: for scrambled eggs, recipes, and a condiment for meals.
+Even tastes great when used as a French fry sauce for dipping.

 - Salad dressings: I make a lot of mine from scratch, but sometimes if certain ones are on sale I will pick up one or two to save me time and money.
+We make our own Ranch using fresh buttermilk and one of the packaged dressing mixes.
+Mark is a Thousand Island kinda guy.

 - Vinegar: I use all the different flavors, including Balsamic vinegar.